-The Airports Airspace Regulations provides a framework for the Secretary of the Department of Infrastructure, Regional Development and Communications (Secretary) to approve applications to carry out controlled activities (with any necessary conditions) if certain criteria are satisfied.
-The overall object of the Airports Airspace Regulations is to "establish a system for the protection of airspace at, and around, airports in the interests of the safety, efficiency or regularity of existing or future air transport operations into or out of airports".
+The Airports Airspace Regulations provides a framework for the Secretary of DIRDAC (Secretary) to approve applications to carry out controlled activities (with any necessary conditions) if certain criteria are satisfied.
 Where proposed controlled activities do not comply with the criteria set out in the Airports Airspace Regulations, they cannot be approved.

-QUEENSLAND STATE PLANNING POLICY
+QUEENSI AND STATE PLANNING POLICY